-Many popular web browsers, such as Chrome and Firefox, have inbuilt private browsers for people looking to surf the web anonymously and avoid being tracked online.
+Many popular web browsers, such as Chrome, Firefox, Microsoft Edge or Opera have inbuilt private browsers for people looking to surf the web anonymously and avoid being tracked online.
 Yet while these private browsers have some benefits, they are also seriously limited when it comes to ensuring your online privacy and security.

-Private browsing mode on Chrome, Firefox, Opera and more
+Private browsing mode on Chrome, Firefox, Opera & Microsoft Edge

 While inbuilt private browsers can’t ensure your anonymity online, they do have some limited uses:

-- Private browsers stop your browsing history being recorded on your device - useful when buying gifts for nosey spouses.
+- They're useful when buying gifts for nosey spouses.

 - You can use private browsing mode when conducting research to get results that aren’t influenced by your past online behaviour.